Memphis Grizzlies vs. Detroit Pistons Game Preview

 MEMPHIS: Ja Morant, John Konchar, Dillon Brooks, Jaren Jackson Jr., Steven Adams

-Detroit: Killian Hayes, Isaiah Livers, Bojan Bogdanovic, Isaiah Stewart, Marvin Bagley III
+DETROIT: Killian Hayes, Jaden Ivey, Bojan Bogdanovic, Isaiah Stewart, Marvin Bagley III

-Another unique Sunday tip-off for the Memphis Grizzlies.
-The dreaded 5:00 P.M.
-Sunday game.
-It will be a game that can either show you peak basketball, or two teams that just aren’t used to playing in this slot.
-For Memphis, this will be their fifth-straight Sunday evening tip.
+While they may still be without Desmond Bane, the Memphis Grizzlies have seemed to hit their stride.
+Memphis has won four straight and now only sit a half-game behind the New Orleans Pelicans, the top seed in the Western Conference.
+Ziaire Williams made his season debut Wednesday and Ja Morant and Jaren Jackson Jr. are playing at an elite level.
+Dillon Brooks has also been great for the Grizzlies.
+While his shooting percentages are down, Brooks is averaging 17.8 points, 3.8 rebounds, and 2.9 assists while taking on the toughest defensive assignment every night.

-The Grizzlies, coming off of a huge victory over the Philadelphia 76ers on Friday night at FedEx Forum, provide solid momentum before heading out on the road for tonight’s matchup with the young Detroit Pistons.
-The Pistons are coming off of a huge win against the Dallas Mavericks on Thursday night along with two nights of rest.
+Monday night, the Grizzlies showed that they did not need to rely on their stars to win close games.
+With multiple players out, it was up to Tyus Jones, Santi Aldama, and Brandon Clarke to lead the Grizzlies over the Miami Heat.
+Memphis is finding its groove at the right time.
+The Grizz have matchups with the Bucks, Nuggets, Suns, Warriors, Raptors and Pelicans coming up so it is a good sign that everything is beginning to click.

 For more Grizzlies talk, subscribe to the Grizzly Bear Blues podcast network on Google Podcasts, Apple Podcasts, Stitcher, Spotify, and IHeart.
 Follow Grizzly Bear Blues on Twitter and Instagram.